 There are some small neighborhood clinics and more and more local private healthcare providers around China, but most Chinese people believe the public hospitals’ doctors are more qualified, and their equipment superior.

-Both of these conceptions are basically true, based on how the Chinese healthcare system developed in the last 30 years.
+Both of these perceptions are basically true, based on how the Chinese healthcare system developed in the last 30 years.
 It has led, however, to over-crowded hospitals and poor preventative care, which the Chinese government is starting to tackle through a wide variety of reforms.

 Hospital departments have both general outpatient service (PuTong MenZhen 普通门诊) as well as highly experienced Specialist Doctors (Zhuānjiā yīshēng 专家医生).
 The specialists are usually on duty only one or two days a week, so people who have not booked online will have great difficulty in seeing one and need to arrive very early in the morning on those days to wait in long lines for an appointment.
 For local Chinese it has recently become easier to book a specialist doctor appointment using the healthcare apps, which as mentioned above are not available for expats.

 If you have a health problem that you have not been able to cure even after several visits, trying to see a specialist could be a good idea, but otherwise the general physicians are very qualified.

-When your number is called, you will enter a small room to meet the doctor.
+When your number is called, you will enter a small consultation room to meet the doctor.
 After a quick chat to find out what is ailing you, the doctor will do a few checks with their instruments.

 If they don't find anything serious, they will give you a prescription.
 If the doctor thinks you might have an infection, or more serious problem, then they could order some bloodwork and other tests.

 If tests are required you will first need to find the fee counter to make the payment.
 Then with your receipt head to another section where tests are carried out.
 There you will hand in your hospital card and receipts, and wait for your name to be called.